Enhancing Cyber-Resilience in Integrated Energy System Scheduling with Demand Response Using Deep Reinforcement Learning: Case Study

 \subsection{Analysis of Scheduling Results Using SA-SAC}

-To validate our approach, we used typical daily energy demand and wind turbine output data.
+To validate our approach, we utilize typical daily energy demand and wind turbine data as the foundational data for subsequent analysis.
 Fig. \ref{temperature and energy price}(a) displays the daily temperature curve and indoor-outdoor temperature difference, while Fig. \ref{temperature and energy price}(b) illustrates electricity and gas purchasing prices, with selling prices being half of the purchasing prices.
 Fig. \ref{WT} shows the load and WT outputs.

 Upon completion of the training process, the policy network is employed for IES scheduling.
 The energy dispatching schemes for the electrical, natural gas, and heating subsystems are shown in Fig. \ref{ele_scheduling}, Fig. \ref{gas_scheduling}, and Fig. \ref{heat_scheduling}, respectively.